Stewardship Entry 06 of 25

 06. Saving, Resilience, and Prudence

 Saving is the practice of preserving present resources for future responsibility.
-It is not merely accumulation.
-It is a form of time-respect.
-A person saves because reality changes: work slows, cars fail, bodies get ...
+It is more than accumulation; it is a form of time-respect.
+A person saves because reality changes: work slows, cars fail, bodies get s...

 Book Suggest